ywiyogo/FCND4-DroneEstimation/README.md

 ```
 Since the yaw integral is already done in the IMU update, I don't need to update the yaw again.

 Next, I implement the Eq.
-52 for the the partial derivative of the rotation matrix.
+52 for the partial derivative of the rotation matrix.
 Finally, I need to implement the Jacobian matrix from the Eq.
 51 in the `Predict()` function.

 Below is the result of the simulation